CrunchyData/crunchy-containers/hugo/content/examples/metrics/metrics.md

 By default, Prometheus detects which environment its running on (Docker, Kubernetes, or OpenShift Container Platform) and applies a default configuration.

-When running in Kuberenetes and OpenShift, the following two labels are required by the deployments:
+When running in Kubernetes and OpenShift, the following two labels are required by the deployments:

  * `"crunchy_collect": "true"`